sh-tney/hillmanLab-utilities/docs/squeak-train.md

 **img1**

-We'll first need to make sure we've got all the folder set up, so we'll be going to to the menu to se----
+Don't worry too much if the image in the middle or anything else doesn't match; as long as the window shows up.
+Now we have to set up our folders.
+Go to menu at the top left; and select ```File > Select Network Folder```.
+We're going to be navigating to  *deepsqueak/Networks* folder along with the default networks.
+Select the folder, and we'll see our Neural Networks list in the top-right updated with the contents of the folder:

 **selected network folder 2 & 3**

 Next is selecting ```File > Select Audio Folder```; in which we'll be picking whatever folder our raw audio files are in, so mine in this case are in *sourceData/pilotWAV*.
 When we select the folder, it'll update our Audio Files list similarly.
-Then we're going to do the same for ```File > Select Detection Folder```; Except this time we're making a new folder somewhere to put our first training outputs, which I'm going to name *Date-BaselineHybrid_Recall*, which I'll explain shortly.
+Then we're going to do the same for ```File > Select Detection Folder```; Except this time we're making a new folder somewhere to put our first training outputs, which I'm going to name *Date-BaselineHybrid_Recall*, which I'll explain shortly:

+**img4**

 ## Creating a Baseline Sample